Savings .com.au

 Pros

-• The buyer doesn't have to pay the entire balance upfront: It is very rare when a consumer is able to buy a vehicle and pay off the entire amount at the time of purchase.
-Taking out a used car loan allows consumers to have access to the vehicle they need and/or want while paying the balance over time.
+• The buyer doesn't have to pay the entire balance upfront: Not everyone has the money to pay for a car outright.
+Taking out a used car loan for all - or some - of the balance allows consumers to have access to the vehicle they choose while paying off their car over time.

-• Builds credit score: For those who use them responsibly and make their payments on time, a used car auto loan can be a good way to build credit history to help you establish a reputation as a trustworthy borrower.
-However, you shouldn’t take out a car loan just for this purpose.
-Most lenders prefer borrowers that don’t have any existing debt.
+• Builds credit score: A used car loan can be a good way to build credit history to help you establish a reputation as a trustworthy borrower.
+Of course, this only happens if you are diligent with meeting your repayments.

 Cons

 • Depreciation: Vehicles are among the fastest depreciating assets money can buy.
-Generally, the vehicle loses value quicker than the loan is paid off, which means your car can potentially be worth less than the loan amount that is owing.
-It’s worth noting, however, that new cars tend to depreciate faster than used cars.
+Generally, a car will lose value quicker than the loan is paid off, which means your car can potentially be worth less than the loan amount that's owing.
+It's worth noting though that new cars tend to depreciate faster than used cars.

 What to look out for when buying a used car

 Buying a big asset like a car is a big decision for anyone.
-From choosing the brand, to the model of the car, then working out your finance, there’s heaps to wade through.
+From choosing the brand, to the model of the car, then working out your finance, there's much to consider.

-To help you find your perfect pre-loved car, here are some things to look out for when you’re on the hunt.
+To help you find your perfect pre-loved car, here are some tips to help you on your hunt:

 Research

 Do your homework.
-You don’t want to buy the first car you see just because you didn’t have time to look around and choose the right one.
+You don't want to buy the first car you see just because you didn't have time to research the market.

-When looking for a used car, consider what type and model would suit your needs best, and which fits within your budget.
-It’s always a good idea to evaluate the strengths and weaknesses of each vehicle type you’re looking at - safety, reliability, fuel economy, running costs, etc.
+When looking for a used car, consider what type and model would suit best suit your needs and, importantly, fits within your budget.
+It's a good idea to evaluate the strengths and weaknesses of each vehicle type you're looking at - safety, reliability, fuel economy, running costs, parts availability, etc.

 Contact the seller

-Arrange to have a chat with the seller to find out any details about the car that may not have been included on the advert.
+Arrange to have a chat with the seller to ask about any details that may not have been included on the car advertisement.

-You may want to ask the following questions during your call:
+You may want to ask the following questions:

 • How long have you owned the car?